daveho/icevga2/README.md

 ## Progress Log

+12/5/2023: Working on character rendering process.
+The eventual goal is to add pixel colors to the pixel buffer based (1) the row of attribute/character pairs for the current row of characters, (2) the font memory containing the pixel patterns for each row of the different character glyphs, and (3) the palette containing the colors (for lookup of background and foreground colors for the character attribute.)
+Current progress is a fixed pattern of background and foreground colors is display somewhat correctly, although the pixels are offset one column to the right of where they should be.

 12/2/2023: Implemented a pixel buffer ([pixbuf.v](pixbuf.v)).
 This is a 1024x16 dual ported RAM (inferred as 4 256x16 block RAMs) from which pixel color values are read by the main pixel color output process.